 I. Executed cooperative agreements which define how all local service providers, including additional providers, will carry out the requirements for integration of and access to all services available in the local one-stop delivery system.
 This includes cooperative agreements (as defined in WIOA section 107(d)(11)(B) between the LWDB or other local entities described in WIOA section 107(d)(11)(C) of the Rehabilitation Act of 1973 (29 U.S.C 721(a)(11)(B)) and the local office of a designated state agency or designated state unit administering programs carried out under Title I of such Act (29 U.S.C.
-721(a)(11)with respect to efforts that enhance the provision of services to individuals with disabilities and to other individuals, such as crosstraining staff, technical assistance, use and sharing of information, cooperative efforts with employers and other efforts of cooperation, collaboration and coordination.
+721(a)(11)with respect to efforts that enhance the provision of services to individuals with disabilities and to other individuals, such as cross-training staff, technical assistance, use and sharing of information, cooperative efforts with employers and other efforts of cooperation, collaboration and coordination.

-In addition to the Memoranda of Understanding for all one-stop partners provided in Attachment G, refer to Attachment I for (1) Ticket Program Agreement as CSTB is an Employer Network in the Social Security Administration's Ticket to Work Program (2) AARP Host Agency Agreement as CSTB participates in AARP Foundation's Senior Community Service Employment Program (3) Memorandum of Understanding with Hillsborough County School Board and Bullard Family Foundation to facilitate development and training and the implementation of career pathways through the integrated education and training model (4) Memorandum of Understanding with Enterprising Latinas to provide community access point to workforce services (5) Memorandum of Understanding with MacDill Airforce Base to provide employment services to transitioning members of the armed forces and their dependents (6) Memorandum of Understanding with Lutheran Services (the Partner) whereby the Partner serves refugees (participants) and CSTB shall serve those participants as they move to recipients of Temporary Assistance for Needy Families (TANF) and mandatory to the Welfare Transition Program and (7) Memorandum of Understanding with Tampa Hillsborough Economic Development Corporation (EDC) to focus on retention and growth of existing Hillsborough County employers and outreach services.
+In addition to the Mandatory Partner MOU.PDF, refer to 1.
+Ticket Program Agreement.pdf as CSTB is an Employer Network in the Social Security Administration's Ticket to Work Program 2.
+AARP Host Agency Agreement.pdf as CSTB participates in AARP Foundation's Senior Community Service Employment Program 3.
+Hillsborough County School Board .pdf and 4.
+Bullard Family Foundation.pdf to facilitate development and training and the implementation of career pathways through the integrated education and training model 5.
+Enterprising Latinas.pdf to provide community access point to workforce services 6.
+MacDill AFB.pdf to provide employment services to transitioning members of the armed forces and their dependents 7.
+Lutheran Services .pdf (the Partner) whereby the Partner serves refugees (participants) and CSTB shall serve those participants as they move to recipients of Temporary Assistance for Needy Families (TANF) and mandatory to the Welfare Transition Program and 8.
+EDC.pdf, Tampa Hillsborough Economic Development Corporation to focus on retention and growth of existing Hillsborough County employers and outreach services.